monktastic/hackmd/radical-kindness/kindness-quotes.md

 ### You are everyone

-A section from of [Please Call Me By My True Names](https://plumvillage.org/articles/please-call-me-by-my-true-names-song-poem/) by Thich Nhat Hanh:
+A section from of [Please Call Me By My True Names](https://plumvillage.org/articles/please-call-me-by-my-true-names-song-poem/) by Thích Nhất Hạnh:

 > I am the child in Uganda, all skin and bones,
 > my legs as thin as bamboo sticks.